 Makeup Tips for Diamond Face Shape

-Makeup contouring and highlighting can enhance the strengths of a diamond face shape and bring proportions into balance:
+Contouring and highlighting can enhance the strengths of a diamond face and bring proportions into balance:

 Styles to Avoid for Diamond Face Shape

-These choices tend to work against the natural proportions of a diamond face shape:
+These choices tend to work against the natural proportions of a diamond face:

 Famous People with Diamond Face Shapes

-Seeing diamond face shapes on well-known faces makes the proportions easier to recognise.
-These celebrities are widely cited as examples:
+Seeing diamond face shapes on well-known faces makes the proportions easier to recognise:

 Diamond Face Shape — Frequently Asked Questions